 It’s also a great source of vitamins and minerals including folate, calcium, magnesium, and potassium.

 And chickpeas make you feel full when you eat them, keeping your appetite in control which may help with weight loss.

-In fact, there are so many great things to say about this bean, I suggest you read this comprehensive article to learn more.
+In fact, there are so many great things to say about this bean, I suggest reading 8 Great Reasons to Include Chickpeas in Your Diet to learn more.

 - 2 pounds medium gold potatoes peeled and quartered

 - 2 cans chickpeas (3 cups) rinsed and drained

 - Place the potatoes, chickpeas, bell pepper, onion, lemon juice, olive oil, vegetable broth, garlic, oregano, and salt and pepper in a resealable gallon freezer bag or large container with a lid.

 - Toss to combine the ingredients together by shaking the sealed bag or container.

 - Place in the refrigerator to marinate for at least two hours (or overnight).

 - Transfer the ingredients with the remaining marinade to a large baking dish.
 (Line with aluminum foil for easier clean up, if desired.)
 Add the Kalamata olives and toss with the ingredients in the dish.